 You’ll be able to pitch for the ideal clients with the support of the right community.
 If you’re a freelance writer, for example, you’re more likely to find work on a discreet writing job board with a better success rate than pitching to random clients.
 As a result, being a part of a freelance community is critical.

 Social trends are highly unpredictable.
 They have the ability to alter in an instant.
-People used to dispute whether the garment was blue or gold, and they used to cry over grumpy cat’s video.
+People used to dispute whether the garment was blue or gold, and they used to cry over a grumpy cat’s video.
 That just goes to show how adaptable social media is.